jcwilson/aladdin-demo/docs/built/_sources/development.rst.txt

 ************
 Using poetry
 ************
 This project uses poetry_ as its package manager and build system.
 It offers support for deterministic installation of dependencies by utilizing a lock file as well as other useful features to assist application and library development.
-All of the project-level operations take place in a python virtual environment that poetry automatically creates and maintains for us.

-While most operations take place inside of docker containers or in a kubernetes cluster, there are still some things that need to run directly from the development machine.
+While most development operations take place inside of docker containers or in a kubernetes cluster, there are still some things that need to run directly from the development machine.
 We use `poetry scripts`_ to manage those operations.
+All of the project-level operations take place in a python virtual environment that poetry automatically creates and maintains for us.
+See the :ref:`development:Project scripts` section below for more information.

 .. _poetry: https://python-poetry.org/
 .. _poetry scripts: https://python-poetry.org/docs/pyproject/#scripts